Personalised Meta-path Generation for Heterogeneous GNNs: Introduction

-Over the past decade, a significant line of research on HINs is \textit{heterogeneous graph representation learning} (HGRL).
-The goal of HGRL is to learn node latent representations, which encode graph structure, multi-typed nodes and meta-relations, for downstream tasks including link prediction~\cite{WDPH20}, node classification~\cite{WJSWYCY19,HDWS20} and node clustering~\cite{FZMK20}.
-As discussed in a recent survey~\cite{DHWST20}, one of the conventional paradigms on HGRL is to manually define and use meta-paths to model HIN's structures and leverage random walks to transform graph structure into sequences~\cite{DCS17,FLL17}, which can be explored by shallow sequence-based embedding learning algorithms, such as DeepWalk~\cite{PAS14} and node2vec~\cite{GL16}.
-A meta-path scheme of HIN is defined as a sequence of meta relations over HIN's network schema.
-For instance, an illustrative meta-path in the heterogeneous academic network in Figure~\ref{fig:example_HIN}-(a) is ${\it Author} \xrightarrow{\it Cite} {\it Author} \xrightarrow{\it Write} {\it Paper}$.
-The ``shallow'' methods are characterised as an embedding lookup table, meaning that they directly encode each node as a vector, and this embedding table is the parameter to optimise.
+Over the past decade, a significant line of research on HINs is \textit{Heterogeneous Graph Representation Learning} (HGRL).
+The goal of HGRL is to learn latent node representations, which encode complex graph structure and multi-typed nodes, for downstream tasks, including link prediction~\cite{WDPH20}, node classification~\cite{WJSWYCY19} and node clustering~\cite{FZMK20}.
+As discussed in a recent survey~\cite{DHWST20}, one of the paradigms on HGRL is to manually define and use meta-paths to model HIN's rich semantics and to leverage random walks to transform the graph structure into a set of sequences~\cite{DCS17,FLL17,SHZY19}, which can be further exploited by shallow embedding learning algorithms~\cite{MSCCD13,LM14}.
+A meta-path scheme is defined as a sequence of relations over HIN's network schema.
+For instance, an illustrative meta-path in the academia HIN in Fig.~\ref{fig:example_HIN}-(a) is \textit{A}$\xrightarrow{Cite}$\textit{A}$\xrightarrow{\it Write}$\textit{P}.
+Some follow-up shallow HGRL models try to avoid the requirement of manually defined meta-paths by developing jump and stay random walk strategies~\cite{HYC18}, performing random walk with the guide of node contexts~\cite{JLJW20}, or switching to utilising network schema~\cite{ZWSLY20}.
+Nevertheless, these ``shallow'' methods neither support end-to-end training to learn more effective representations for a specific task nor fully utilise node attributes due to the limitation of the embedding algorithms.

-Recently, in view of the impressive success of Graph Neural Networks (GNNs)~\cite{KW17,HYL17,VCCRLB18,XHLJ19}, the second paradigm of HGRL attempts to design Heterogeneous Graph Neural Networks (HGNNs) for HGRL~\cite{SKBBTW18,ZSHSC19,WJSWYCY19,FZMK20,HDWS20}, which extend graph convolutional operations on HIN with pre-defined meta-paths.
-Compared with the ``shallow" methods for HGRLs, HGNNs support an end-to-end training mechanism which can learn node representations with the guidance of some labelled nodes.
-They are also empowered by more complex encoders, instead of using the shallow embedding learning algorithms.
-The encoders usually have the form of a deep neural network, enabling the natural modelling of both structure and node attributes in HINs.
+Recently, in view of the impressive success of Graph Neural Networks (GNNs)~\cite{KW17,VCCRLB18}, the second paradigm of HGRL attempts to devise Heterogeneous Graph Neural Networks (HGNNs) for HGRL~\cite{SKBBTW18,ZSHSC19,FZMK20}, which extend various graph convolutions on HIN.
+Compared with ``shallow'' HGRL methods, HGNNs support an end-to-end training mechanism that can learn node representations with some labelled nodes' assistance and are also empowered by more complex encoders instead of using the shallow embedding learning methods.
+HGNNs can model both structure and node attributes in HINs with the guidance of meta-paths.
+However, they still rely on the hand-crafted meta-paths to explicitly model the semantics of HINs, and obtaining meaningful and useful meta-paths for nodes in HINs to guide HGNNs is still highly non-trivial.